aws-samples/aws-serverless-workshops/MachineLearning/3_Inference/README.md

 1. Open the [API Gateway console](https://console.aws.amazon.com/apigateway/home)
 1. Under **Actions** select **Deploy API**
-1. Select `[New Stage]` for ** **Deployment Stage**
+2. Select `[New Stage]` for **Deployment Stage**
-1. Enter `prod` for **Stage name**
+3. Enter `prod` for **Stage name**
-1. Click **Deploy**
+4. Click **Deploy**
 </p></details>

 Take note of your **Invoke URL**

 ### Step 5: Test your API
+1. Copy the stage url, and invoke a `POST` request against your new HTTP endpoint to make an inference! _Example:_
+    ```
-1. Copy the stage url, and invoke a `POST` request against your new HTTP endpoint to make an inference! _Example:_ `curl -d '{ "distance": 30, "healthpoints": 30, "magicpoints": 2500, "TMAX": 333, "TMIN": 300, "PRCP": 0 }' -H "Content-Type: application/json" -X POST STAGE_URL`
+    curl -d '{ "distance": 30, "healthpoints": 30, "magicpoints": 2500, "TMAX": 333, "TMIN": 300, "PRCP": 0 }' -H "Content-Type: application/json" -X POST STAGE_URL
+    ```

 ### Now What?
 Let's recap - you've put together a pipeline, that:
-* On the front end, ingests ride telemetry data from our unicorns
+* On the front end of the data pipeline, we collect and ingest ride telemetry data from our unicorns
-* enhances the data with the nearest weather station ID
+* We've enhanced that data with the nearest, active weather station ID
-* train a machine learning model to predict heavier than usual magic point usage
+* We've trained a machine learning model to predict heavier than usual magic point usage based on different weather characteristics for that day
-* created an HTTP interface to make predictions against?
+* We've hosted this model behind an HTTP interface that loads the model dynamically

 #### How can Wild Rydes use this to improve the business?
 With the ability to now, get real-time information of whether or not a ride is going to "cost" more to the unicorn based on mileage _plus_ weather (instead of just mileage), our pricing workflow can be updated to include this http endpoint.
 Enabling our company to give better, more realistic pricing based on actual usage.